Positive Dog Training Supplies & Solutions!

 Himalayan Dog Chew

-Strong chewers will need supervision (as all dogs do), so they don't eat too much of the chew or swallow large pieces.
+Strong chewers: will need supervision (as all dogs do), so they don't eat too much of the chew or swallow large pieces of the Himalayan chew.
 Trade your dog for a treat when you want to take it back.
-Ordering a size larger than you normally would will help the chew last longer.
+Ordering a size larger than you normally would will help the chew to last longer.

 Picky chewers: Most picky dogs are fans of the Himalayan chews, but if not you can try soaking it or scratching it a bit to release some fresh flavor.